SeedCore governs the exact moment AI-visible intent is allowed to become trusted business or physical reality.

-Deterministic policy decisions, short-lived execution authority, and replayable evidence bundles.
+Deterministic policy decisions, bounded execution authority, verification surfaces, and replayable evidence bundles.

-SeedCore is a governed runtime between reasoning systems and the assets they affect, so every consequential action is either denied or explicitly authorized with bounded authority.
+SeedCore sits between reasoning systems and custody-sensitive operations, so consequential actions are either denied, quarantined, or explicitly authorized with bounded authority and proof obligations.

 | Ungoverned Autonomous Execution | SeedCore Governed Runtime |